dhope-scottlogic/blog/_posts/2024-02-19-message_types_part2.md

 </code>
 </pre>

 However, relating to the aggregation point described already, it might be convenient for consumers if the fixture message included within it information about the teams like the team names and the tournament name.
-In this case we see the same data duplicated across multiple messages.
+In this case we see the same data duplicated across multiple messages with tournament data in fixture and standalone messages:

 <pre>
 <code>